dstadelman/outlier-discipline-challenge-june-2023/README.md

 | 2019 | FALSE | FALSE |

 * The only trade I can see over WWDC is one where if you are bullish AAPL before WWDC, you can have a little more conviction in the run up to the event.
 I don't see a trading strategy here.

+## 16 June 2023

+* Discussed trading biotech with Erik and the rest of the Outlier gang

+## 17 June 2023

+* Read some of the getting started in biotech trading documents on https://www.biopharmcatalyst.com/

+## 18 June 2023

+* Investigated two popular biotech ETFs, IBB and XBI; XBI is equal weight while IBB is weighted.
+Looked at pricing of ATM straddles.
+* Marked up a candlestick chart and generated volatility cone for XBI.